michellemho/michellemho.github.io/_posts/2019-02-18-philly_test.md

 We also said goodbye to Sophie.
 ![Saying bye to Sophie]({{site.url}}/assets/images/philly/sophie.JPG)

-In Philly, we caught up with old friends.
+In Philly, we stayed with Becca and Greg; and Jason came from Wilmington.
 We spent quality time together making Vietnamese spring rolls for dinner.
 I have a feeling we're going to miss having fresh healthy food in the very near future.
 ![springrolls]({{site.url}}/assets/images/philly/springrolls.JPG)